“Wilderness: What & Why?”

 Remember how the LORD your God led you through the wilderness for forty years, humbling you and testing you to prove your character, and to find out whether or not you would really obey his commands.
 [Deuteronomy 8:2 NLT]

-that thirsty and waterless land, with its venomous snakes and scorpions.
+He led you through the vast and dreadful desert, that thirsty and waterless land, with its venomous snakes and scorpions.
 He brought you water out of hard rock.
 He gave you manna to eat in the desert, something your fathers had never known, to humble and to test you so that in the end it might go well with you.

 [Deuteronomy 8:15-16 NIV]